extremeshok/clamav-unofficial-sigs/README.md

 ### Version 7.2 ( XX December 2020 : Under Development)
  - Database rating downgrades are now supported, eg, changing from HIGH to LOW will remove the HIGH and MEDIUM rated databases.
  - Disabled databases are automatically removed
+ - Disable databases by  setting the rating to "DISABLED" eg. securiteinfo_dbs_rating="DISABLED" will disable all securiteinfo databases
  - Added Malware Expert databases (non-free)
  - Reworked securiteinfo premium databases (non-free)
  - Added malwarepatrol_db to specifiy the extact database name (default: malwarepatrol.db)